 “While the initial awards will be modest, we hope to significantly grow both the size and number of scholarships as our resources allow,” Katie says.

-Katie and Kyle plan to make the HHS Scholarship Fund a philanthropic priority for many decades to come.
+Katie and Kyle plan to make the CHHS Scholarship Fund a philanthropic priority for many decades to come.